 Click Here to Find Your State!

-ARP funds allow state and local school systems to meet immediate needs, such as reopening schools and accelerating learning for all students.
-But because these funds are highly flexible and can be spent over the next three years, ARP presents states and districts with vast opportunities to build infrastructure for learning and hyper-resilient schools—schools that work for the individual needs of every student no matter what the future brings.
+COVID relief funds allow state and local school systems to meet immediate needs, such as reopening schools and accelerating learning for all students.
+But because these funds are highly flexible and can be spent over the next three years, ARP presents states and districts with vast opportunities to build infrastructure for learning and hyper-resilient schools—schools that work for the individual needs of every student, no matter what the future brings.

-What happens now?
-This is the moment for all of us—policymakers, students, educators, families, communities—to join together to create a vision and a plan for high school transformation.
+This is the moment for all of us—policymakers, students, educators, families, and communities—to join together to create a vision and a plan for high school transformation.
 Better education results in better opportunities for students.
 It results in better citizens.
-It results in happier, healthier lives, for generations.
+It results in happier, healthier lives for generations.

-Throughout the next weeks and months, policymakers and education leaders will make critical decisions and provide important details on how this funding will be spent.
 Every dollar matters, and it’s not enough to spend more.
 We must spend smarter—more imaginatively, efficiently, and effectively.
-And while ESSER funds are required to be spent within three years, these once-in-a-lifetime funds can build a legacy of impactful change that transforms our education system permanently.
+These once-in-a-lifetime funds can build a legacy of impactful change that transforms our education system permanently.
 It is essential that we all get this right.
 No excuses, no exceptions.

 First and foremost, when allocating funding, consider the students in your state.
-Funding should go where it will have the greatest impact.
-Nationwide, approximately 30 percent of K-12 students are currently in high school, so make sure to dedicate at least a proportionate amount—approximately 30 percent of ARP ESSER dollars, depending on your state—to long-term high school transformation that directly impacts high school students and the schools in which they learn.
+Nationwide, approximately 30 percent of K-12 students are currently in high school, so make sure to dedicate at least a proportionate amount—approximately 30 percent of federal COVID relief dollars, depending on your state—to long-term high school transformation that directly impacts high school students and the schools in which they learn.

 But a proportionate high school allocation is just the beginning.
-We know states will have numerous priorities, programs, and approaches that demand both attention and funding.
 As states develop and activate their priorities, we recommend focusing on:

 - Improving critical high school infrastructure